An immaculately-presented, end-terrace cottage conveniently located on the edge of the historic village of Clun in the South Shropshire Hills.

 Discover all of Shropshire and Mid Wales and at the end of the day return to this lovely Clun cottage and plan the following day's activities.

 Three bedrooms: 1 x king-size double with en-suite shower, basin and WC and Juliet balcony, 1 x twin, 1 x single.
 Bathroom with double-ended bath, basin and WC.
 Ground floor basin and WC.
 Fitted kitchen with dining area.
 Utility.
 Sitting room with woodburning stove.

 About the location

-Bishop's Castle 7 miles; Ludlow 16 miles.
+Bishop's Castle 6 miles; Ludlow 18 miles.

 A.E.
 Houseman's poem, A Shropshire Lad, defined Clun as 'the quietest place under the sun', and with its dramatic ruin of a Norman castle, Saxon church, the bustling river which flows under the 14th century pack horse bridge, and a country inn, Clun is a rural gem situated in the South Shropshire Hills.
 It lies on the Shropshire Way in a designated Area of Outstanding Natural Beauty close to the border of Wales, an area known as The Marches.
 This unspoilt part of Britain has an abundance of wildlife and beautiful unhindered walking and cycling routes winding their way through the countryside with the Clun and Kerry Forests, Offa's Dyke, and Kerry Ridgeway all close by.
-There are a wide range of festivals and shows on offer in the surrounding area throughout the year, including The Green Man festival in May, in Hay-on-Wye.
+There are a wide range of festivals and shows on offer in the surrounding area throughout the year, including The Green Man festival in May.
 From Clun, you can also enjoy exploring the historic towns of Bishop's Castle, Presteigne, Ludlow, Shrewsbury, and Hereford, a must for visitors.